ryo33/redux-pages/README.md

 ### `pages.handleNavigation(store, pathname)`
 Handles a navigation event.

+It matches the given pathname in order of `addPage`/`addChildPage` is called.

 - `store` A store
 - `pathname` A pathname

 ### `pages.middleware(pageSelector, getCurrentPath, pushPath) => middleware`
+Changes the path when the middleware receives an changePage action.

 - `pageSelector` A selector for the page state
 - `getCurrentPath` A function to get the current path
 - `pushPath` A function to push the path